The earth shall SOON dissolve like snow?

 Since Newton penned this beloved song so long ago (241 years to be exact), is that perhaps the reason this verse was eventually eliminated?
 Did someone finally realize that an event can’t be perpetually imminent?
 That, since the earth did not dissolve “soon” as Newton expected, it became somewhat of an embarrassment?
 How long will it be before we stop to realize that something cannot be forever on the verge?

-In a sermon, this Sunday morn, the pastor, in his attempt to explain the imminence of 1 Peter 4:7 (“The end of ALL THINGS is NEAR…”), fell all over himself trying to explain what Peter “really” meant by NEAR (Greek eggizo).
+In a sermon, this Sunday morn, the pastor, in his attempt to explain away the imminence of 1 Peter 4:7 (“The end of ALL THINGS is NEAR…”), did his best to ignore what Peter actually said.
+Because, in the pastor’s mind, Peter couldn’t possibly have really meant that the end of all things actually was NEAR (Greek eggizo).
 Surely Peter didn’t mean that the earth was ABOUT TO dissolve as snow, given the fact that he’d penned these words in the earthly AD 60s, almost 2,000 years ago… slightly less than a GENERATION after Jesus proclaimed, “This GENERATION will not pass away until ALL THESE THINGS take place” (Matt 24:34)?

 Even after reading two verses earlier “…to Him who is READY TO JUDGE the living and the dead” (1 Peter 4:5), the pastor immediately dispelled the notion that Peter, an inspired Apostle, meant exactly what he wrote.
 After all, the pastor quipped, Peter never said that the end of all things would take place in his GENERATION.